tasket/wyng-backup/README.md

 __on__ removes more sessions than _min_ as space is needed, while trying to retain any/all older sessions whenever available storage space allows.

-__min__ removes sessions before the 366 day mark, but no thinning-out is performed.

 __full__ removes all sessions that are due to expire according to above criteria.

 `--apdays=A:B:C:D`